cdhigh/KindleEar/docs/English/deployment.md

 ```

 3. If encountering errors like "Timed out fetching pod", you have the option to delete this app id, recreate a new one and select a different region during deployment.

 4. After successful deployment, go to the [GAE console](https://console.cloud.google.com/appengine/settings/emailsenders) and add your sender address to "Mail API Authorized Senders" to prevent "Unauthorized sender" errors during delivery.

 5. If you have previously deployed Python2 version of KindleEar, it is advisable to create a new project to deploy the Python3 version.
 Since GAE no longer supports Python 2 deployment, reverting to the original version after overwriting is not possible.

+6. GAE's resources are scalable.
+Generally, only backend instances (worker.yaml) need to be customized.
+The default configuration is B4(1536MB/2.4GHz).
+Adjust this configuration based on your RSS volume.

-6. If various issues arise, you can always check the [logs](https://console.cloud.google.com/logs) resolve them one by one based on the error messages.
+7. If various issues arise, you can always check the [logs](https://console.cloud.google.com/logs) resolve them one by one based on the error messages.